akashacms/pdf-document-construction-set/README.md

 # Project setup and Installation

 PDF Document Maker runs on the Node.js platform, and is tested with Node.js v20.
 It should work for later releases.

+Full documentation is available at: https://akashacms.github.io/pdf-document-construction-set/

+The website includes a comprehensive usage guide that's available both in PDF (built using this tool) and online.
+The website also demonstrates the possibility of the SAME content document being used both on a website and in a PDF.

 A project directory consists of a _package.json_ file which is used for listing dependencies and build processes.